 Finally, you can add a simple shadow on the bottom of each shape using a dark shape that is partially transparent near the top.
 This final addition is relevant if you want to end up with something visually appealing and realistic.

 I hope you had fun learning how to draw a braid mostly made from rectangles and long curved lines.
-Below you can see all steps required to draw this cute illustration.
+Above you can see all steps required to draw this cute illustration.
 More body parts can be found here.
 Have fun drawing and don't forget to practice as often as possible.